OC-ComputerScience/student-frontend-vue2/README.md

 # student-frontend-vue2

-This project is the example backend for the Student List app, implemented in Vue 2.
+This project is the example Vue 2 frontend for the Student List application.

 ### Prerequisites